tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Fixes and improvements over rc2
 +++++++++++++++++++++++++++++++

 * [IMP] waptself.exe preview application updated.
+Load icons in background.

+  Known issues :

-Load icons in background. (known issues : does not work with repositories behind proxies and client side auth. https server certificate is not checked when downloading icons).
+  - does not work with repositories behind proxies and client side auth

+  - https server certificate is not checked when downloading icons).

+  - High DPI not handled properly

+  - Cosmetic and ergonomic improvements still to come...

 * [IMP] waptserver setup on windows : open port 80 on firewall in addition to 443